XixWISExiX/WackChat/README.md

 ### How do I know what to work on?

-There should be a ZenHub for this git repo and issues are in there for you to try and solve and tackle.
+There should be a ZenHub for this git repo and issues are in there for you to try and solve and tackle. (message me for the link)